ezrastoller/ezrastoller.github.io/writing/proposal.md

 **RACHEL**: Jeez, that was the greatest thing I’ve ever seen in my life.
 If I ever get proposed to (pauses, looks suggestively at Josh), I want it to be like that.
 None of that cliche “find your ring in the dessert” stuff.
 (To waiter) This lava cake was bitter, it’s like there isn’t enough sugar or something.

-**WAITER** (looking at JOSH):  I’m so sorry about that, I’ll speak with chef and we can get another in a few min--
+**WAITER** (looking at Josh):  I’m so sorry about that, I’ll speak with chef and we can get another in a few min--

 **RACHEL**: You know, don’t worry about getting me another.
 I’m stuffed.
 If we could just get the check.